 - Water the fertilizer after application but do not over-water since that pollutes the runoff.

 - Get a soil test.
 The Texas A&M AgriLife Extension Service performs soil tests for a minimal charge.
 You provide the Service with a pint of dry soil without rocks, sticks and debris.
 In two to three weeks, the Service will provide you with the soil sample results.
 The test results show you what nutrients your soil needs so you can purchase the correct type ofertilizer.
 For more information, contact the Texas AgriLife Extension Soil Testing Office at (979) 845-4816,

 - Choose plants that resist drought and enhance the growth of other plants.

 - Use a mulching mower and cut 1/3 of the height of the grass.
 Clipped grass adds nutrients back into the soil.

 - Cut grass more often and only when it is dry.
 Use sharp blades.

 - Compost yard waste and use it on flower beds and gardens.
 Or bag grass clippings for pickup.
 The City of Mesquite recycles all yard waste into compost and mulch at the City's Compost Facility.
 Finished compost is available to Mesquite residents at no charge.
 For questions please contact Solid Waste at 972-216-6285.

 Please take unused fertilizers to the Home Chemical Collection Center at 11234 Plano Road, Dallas, 75243.
 For more information or hours of operation call (214) 553-1765.
 Mesquite residents must show proof of residency with driver's licence or utility bill.

 For More Information

 Many of the local nursery and garden stores in Mesquite can provide you with information on safer alternatives to fertilizers as well as the types and amounts of fertilizers to use on your lawn.
-In addition you may want to contact Mesquite’s KMB organization or the Mesquite Garden Club at (214)-803-3437.
+The Texas A&M AgriLife Extension Office can also provide additional information on how to fertilize your lawn or landscape.